5 Survey Tools for Creating Effective WordPress Polls

 Surveys aren’t the right tool for every information gathering need.
 However, they are a useful way to gather a lot of detailed information quickly and a particularly powerful way to get at user opinions and preferences.

 There are lots of tools you can use to embed a survey in your WordPress website.
-In this post, we’ve covered the four options we like the best and shown how you can use each one to embed a survey in your website.
+Sometimes, the best survey tools may also be found as standalone services.
+In this post, we’ve covered the five options for WordPress we like best and showed how you can use each one to embed a survey on your website.

 Let’s recap what we discussed: